neatia/Loom/README.md

 <p align="center">Aggregating aggregation.
 Providing everyone with a premium experience when interacting with federated servers.
 Meanwhile, providing view libraries and solutions for others to implement their own interpretations in the Apple ecosystem.</p>

+## NOTE

+- If Loom requests for "Local Network Access" it is because a neighboring server is using a localhost equivalent address.
+It is not because of the application itself.
+So please Do not allow access. (unless you are expecting it).

 ## Requirements
 ![Swift Compatibility](https://img.shields.io/badge/Swift-5.9%20%7C%205.8%20%7C%205.7-orange?logo=swift)
 ![Platform Compatibility](https://img.shields.io/badge/Platform-iOS%20%7C%20macOS-blue)